 More Chicken Soup Recipes

-Here is another simple chicken noodle soup recipe you may also like: healthy chicken noodle soup recipe.
+Another simple chicken noodle soup recipe you might like is chicken zoodle soup.
 It is made with less wheat vermicelli and includes veggie noodles.
 Check out also curried sweet potato chicken mulligatawny soup with spinach as well as chunky chicken and potato soup with vegetables.
 You might also like Polish krupnik (barley) soup.

 Check out also this collection of 13 healthy easy one pot chicken recipes.
 You might also enjoy this collection of over 12 creamy vegan soups.